 Body image in the digital age

-Recent research from YMCA revealed that 34% of teenage boys and 49% of teenage girls had been on a diet in an effort to change their body shape.
+Research from YMCA reveals that 34% of teenage boys and 49% of teenage girls had been on a diet in an effort to change their body shape.
 An issue which was previously seen as one primarily affecting girls has now been shown to be a problem for both genders.

-The worrying state of young people’s body confidence has been an ongoing issue in recent years, with several companies now beginning to address the situation.
+The worrying state of young people’s body confidence has been an ongoing issue in recent years and some companies are beginning to respond.

 Mattel, the company behind Barbie, has recently introduced a new range of the doll that comes in a range of shapes, heights, and hair and skin colours in an effort to broaden their representation of the female figure.

 Having a positive body image is an important part of your overall sense of self-esteem.
 Having negative thoughts about how you look can impact on your entire life, and make it difficult to feel happy.

 Sadly, a growing preoccupation with body image is a recurring theme of the digital age.
 Some claim that the popularity of selfies and posting photos onto social media has created a generation obsessed with their looks.
 Whether or not this is true, preoccupation with physical appearance is normal, especially during puberty.

 But, when taking care over appearance tips over into the realms of obsession, it could be a sign that your child has BDD.
 Here, the charity BODY, explains more about this upsetting condition.